Humiliated and Insulted: Film adaptations

 In 1922, a German silent film directed by Frederic Zelnik was based on the novel.

 Humiliated and Insulted was adapted in 1991 for cinema by Soviet director Andrei Andreyevich Eshpai with Nastassja Kinski as Natasha.

 The Hong Kong film The Insulted and the Injured (豪門孽債), released in 1950, was based on the story, but set in post-World War II Shanghai.
 It was directed by Lau King, who also plays the character of the young writer Cen Mu in the film.

+The Japanese film Red Beard (1965) is primarily based on Shūgorō Yamamoto's 1959 short story collection, Akahige Shinryōtan, but it also borrows a subplot from Humiliated and Insulted.